 Environmental Protection Agency (EPA).

 The Environmental Protection Agency (EPA) is approving a State Implementation Plan (SIP) revision submitted by the State of Montana.
-On July 13, 2011, the Governor of Montana's designee submitted to EPA a second 10-year maintenance plan for the Great Falls area for the carbon monoxide (CO) National Ambient Air Quality Standard (NAAQS).
-This maintenance plan addresses maintenance of the CO NAAQS for a second 10-year period Start Printed Page 17332beyond the original redesignation.
-EPA is also approving an alternative monitoring strategy for the Great Falls CO maintenance area, which was submitted by the Governor's designee on June 22, 2012.
+On July 13, 2011, the Governor of Montana's designee submitted to EPA a second 10-year maintenance plan for the Billings area for the carbon monoxide (CO) National Ambient Air Quality Standard (NAAQS).
+This maintenance plan addresses maintenance of the CO NAAQS for a second 10-year period beyond the original redesignation.
+EPA Start Printed Page 16572is also approving an alternative monitoring strategy for the Billings CO maintenance area, which was submitted by the Governor's designee on June 22, 2012.